-A good Project Brief (will include the why we are doing the project) will be a guide for all the Project Team members and be the starting point of communication with all stakeholders.
+A good project brief (which will include the why we are doing the project) will be a guide for all the project team members and be the starting point of communication with all stakeholders.
 This provides the purpose for the project and is the outline for which more detailed plans can be created.

-Edwards Deming, the pioneer of the modern-day plan-do-check-act (PDCA) cycle, advocated its use as a process improvement and quality management tool, but it is used as a dynamic project management tool, ensuring projects achieve the desired goal.
+Edwards Deming, the pioneer of the modern day plan-do-check-act (PDCA) cycle, advocated its use as a process improvement and quality management tool.
+However, it is used as a dynamic project management tool, ensuring projects achieve their desired goal.
 An example of usage and methods of use in a healthcare setting is provided by the UK, National Health Service (NHS).
 It guides you through a team approach to carrying out an Improvement Project.